ShivajiMallela/Deep-learning-with-Tensorflow/README.md

 In this repository, you'll find various code files and Jupyter Notebooks that reflect my learning process.
 Each file corresponds to a different aspect of deep learning, covering topics such as tensor operations, model building, optimization, and GPU usage.

-## Repository Structure

-- **Notebooks**: This directory contains Jupyter Notebooks where I explore different deep learning concepts and algorithms using TensorFlow.

 ## Resources

 - [TensorFlow Official Website](https://www.tensorflow.org/): Official website for TensorFlow, including documentation, tutorials, and guides.